 Economics for the Common Good, by Jean Tirole

 The Sum of Small Things: A Theory of the Aspirational Class.
 By Elizabeth Currid- Halkett

 Nicotine.
 By Gregor Hens.
 Translated by Jen Calleja.

 About the Author

-Balasubramanyam Pattah is a second year student of Masters in Development Studies at the Graduate Institute of International and Development Studies, Geneva.
+Balasubramanyam Pattah is a Research Associate at the Indian School of Business.
+He holds a Masters in Development Studies at the Graduate Institute of International and Development Studies, Geneva.
 Originally from Kerala, India, Balu has a Bachelor in Economics from the University of Delhi.
 His interests and past work concern migration, demography, labour and, employment.
 He has served as the co-chief editor of the Hans Raj college Economics journal in 2014-15.
 During his undergraduate studies, Balu was an active quizzer and respected quizmaster.